 - Preparing your roster of care

 - Knowing the supporting information you will need

 - Successful SIL quote approaches

 Plus 1 Hour extra after the workshop for a Q&A session.

 This workshop is suitable for people who have completed the Welcome to SIL workshop or are experienced within the SIL market already.
 We take a deep dive into SIL key success factors and cover the detail that delivers the best outcomes for participants and your organisations, including:

-- The key areas to address in roster of care development
+- Insights in effectively navigating the roster of care

 Brent is a bona fide master of Specialist Disability Accommodation (SDA) detail, which considering he is an engineer is not surprising.
 Brent has built his reputation as one of the sector's leading experts in SDA with involvement in over 50 SDA related projects to date, ranging from parent groups, small organisations, large national organisations, state governments, community housing providers, for-profit investors, developers and many financial institutions.
 What Brent doesn’t know about SDA is probably the stuff the NDIA don’t know themselves yet.